 Within a couple minutes you will have deployed a virtual machine using Terraform and Scalr.
 Please note that we’re taking the example of a virtual machine here but Scalr can deploy any resource that Terraform can.

 To get started, you need to give Scalr access to your Azure account.
 The easiest is to create a service principal that will be used to provision infrastructure.
 If you don’t know how to do that, click here.
 Note that you can also use whatever process you have already implemented for Terraform: Hashicorp Vault, environment variables, …

 Click on Account in the bottom left corner and go to the account level.

 Note: The account level is used for admin tasks - adding cloud credentials, connecting vcs providers, managing users and teams, … The environment level is used to manage workspaces.
 You can read more on this here.

-Click on Add Credentials and select Azure.
+Click on Provider Configurations from the account dashboard.
+Click on Create Configuration and select the Azure Cloud.
 Enter a name, the Access Key ID and the Secret Access Key.
 Click save.